Updated: Aug 26

 My 500 rides represent 16,460 minutes of cycling!
 My top 5 instructors for 500 rides (1.
 Emma Lovewell, 2.
 Cody Rigsby, 3.
 Denis Morton, 4.
 Matt Wilpers, 5.
 Hannah Corbin) is a bit different from my top 5 instructors for 100 rides (1.
 Cody Rigsby, 2.
 Emma Lovewell, 3.
 Hannah Corbin, 4.
 Ally Love, 5.
 Denis Morton).
 This is because I started taking Power Zone classes after getting a Peloton bike.
 Also Matt stopped playing Nickelback as often.
 A majority of the classes I took were on-demand.

-During the 500 ride period, I was more likely to take Mondays and Tuesdays off from the bike, and longer rides on the weekend.
+During the 500 ride period, I was more likely to take Mondays and Thursdays off from the bike, and longer rides on the weekend.
 This was the same pattern for my first 100 rides.
 Previously I took a higher proportion of 45 minute rides, however, Peloton started to offer more 30 minute rides after my first 100 rides.
 Most of my 500 rides are 30 minute rides.

 The highest proportion of rides are pop rides, followed by rock rides.
 I'd likely have a higher proportion of metal rides if more were offered.
 Classical rides were an experiment that I did not stick to.